AG-Beam/BSM-Griefing-Branch/README.md

 # BlackStone Mafia Griefing Branch

 Welcome to the BlackStone Mafia Griefing Branch! <br />
-This repository is dedicated to documenting and organizing the activities, tools, and techniques used by the BlackStone Mafia for griefing.
+This repository is dedicated to documenting and organizing the activities, tools used by the BlackStone Mafia for griefing.

 ## Table of Contents